chris-darcy/FakeBoy/README.md

 # FakeBoy
-A repository for the development of a GameBoy emulator in C++ 17 and OpenGL (Audio is WIP).
+A repository for the development of a DMG GameBoy emulator in C++ 17 and OpenGL (Audio is WIP).

 ## Dependencies
 - GLFW